iNKORE-NET/SAMPLES.ElectronForge.WithReact/README.md

 pnpm dev
 ```

-This will start the Electron app with React.
+This will start the Electron app.
 You can now start developing your app.

 ### Other Templates